-Schwaz with its very rich ores was a success story in the Middle Ages: only twenty years after the start and for about 120 years it was the biggest silver mine of the world.
-The silver ore was mined by more than 10,000 workers and so the town of Schwaz was the second largest in Austria.
+Schwaz with its very rich ores was a success story in the Middle Ages: only twenty years after it was opened and for about 120 years it was the biggest silver mine of the world.
+The silver ore was mined by more than 10,000 workers and so at this time the town of Schwaz was the second largest town in Austria.
 The comedown of the Schwaz mining came around 1550, when several European wars influenced trade and American mines produced cheaper silver, e.g. Potosí in Bolivia.

 The main mining area was the Falkenstein.
-All in all 1,700 tons of silver were produced in this area.
+All together 1,700 tons of silver were produced in this area.
 The mines grew to 250 tunnels with more than 500km length in total.
-The Falkenstein was the financial backbone of the Habsburg family.

 The mine is entered by a train ride of 800m along the Sigmund-Erbstollen (Sigmund adit).
 The following tour includes a slide show and an exhibition.
 The geology, the technology and the daily work in the medieval silver mine are explained.

-The mines were a very good income for the Habsburg family, as they owned 1/9th of all mines and tunnels.
+The Falkenstein was the financial backbone of the Habsburg family, as they owned 1/9th of all mines and tunnels.
 One of ten buckets was called Fron (socage) and belonged to the sovereign.
 But even more valuable was the rule, that all ore had to be sold to the Saline Hall to a fixed price, which was about half of the real value.
 The difference, called Wechsel (change), was a very good income.

 Silver is pretty valuable, and this seems to have influenced the entrance fees at Schwaz.
 The 90 minutes long tour shows much of the mine, reconstructed mining equipment, slide shows, several animated miners telling about their life and it also includes a ride on the mining railroad.
 The tour is very informative and there are even multilingual tours and earphones for foreign language visitors.
 Still the fee seems a bit exaggerated.